Starmer says Labour is on path to majority as Sunak voices ‘disappointment’

 But Labour’s attempts to regain Hull from the Lib Dems have failed, with Sir Ed Davey’s party tightening its grip on the authority.

-– Labour has gained control of three councils and added 143 councillors.
+– Labour has gained control of four councils and added 161 councillors.

 Labour expects to have its best local election results since 1997, with an equivalent vote share lead of at least 8% over the Tories, which could result in a majority Labour government if repeated in a Westminster contest.